 Power Apps by Microsoft is a low-code product designed first and foremost for so-called citizen developers – i.e. non-technical people who dabble in software development (usually using various low-code or no-code tools that help streamline the process).
 Power Apps offers a great range of integrations.
 If the list isn’t enough, there’s also a free development environment that allows you to connect to whatever data source you require via a pre-made or custom connector.

-The cool thing about Power Apps is that you can access some of the basic features on a normal 365 or Dynamic 365 enterprise plan.
-Microsoft also has a Power Accelerator program designed to help companies with Power Apps implementation.
+The cool thing about Power Apps is that you can access some of the basic features on a normal 365 or Dynamics 365 enterprise plan, and the platform is well integrated with the Microsoft 365 suite.
+The company also has a Power Accelerator program designed to help companies with Power Apps implementation.
 And, of course, you can count on great support and a long list of extensions available through AppSource.

-Appian is a flexible platform with powerful business logic and workflow capabilities and really great scalability – it supports FedRAMP compliance, multi-region high availability, container-based deployments (Kubernetes), and managed GenAI models (through Amazon Bedrock thanks to a strategic partnership with AWS – AI is currently something of a focus for Appian), etc. If you need to handle large user volumes, it’s one of the safest choices you can make.
+Appian is a flexible platform with powerful business logic and workflow capabilities, and really great scalability – it supports FedRAMP compliance, multi-region high availability, and container-based deployments (Kubernetes).
+If you need to handle large user volumes, it’s one of the safest choices you can make.

 The platform’s ecosystem and partner networks are also its strong points – with over 900 connectors, solutions, functions, and other utilities, as well as a large number of global system integrators (the company is actually currently scaling back in this regard, focusing on the quality of partnerships).